saitejesh-cyber/trust-before-intelligence-book/manuscript/02_chapter_1_why_agents_fail.md

 No treatment relationship filter.
 No temporal context.
 No "minimum necessary" enforcement. **The infrastructure had no way to enforce the Permitted (P) need dynamically.**

 Forty-seven records.
-Forty-seven HIPAA violations.
-One record belonged to the adult daughter of a state legislator—a woman whose medical history had nothing to do with the query except shared insurance provider and diagnosis.
+Fortyseven HIPAA violations.
+One record belonged to the adult daughter of a state legislator, a woman whose medical history had nothing to do with the query except shared insurance provider and diagnosis.

 **The Permitted (P) Need Failure:**

-The agent used a service account—**SVC_REVENUE_AGENT**—with database-level permissions Echo's data team had granted for BI reporting.
+The agent used a service account, **SVC_REVENUE_AGENT**, with database-level permissions Echo's data team had granted for BI reporting.
 Standard practice.
 But analysts were humans who applied judgment and understood HIPAA's "minimum necessary" rule. **The agent was not human, and Echo's RBAC-only infrastructure could not enforce the Permitted (P) need contextually.**

 Echo's RBAC defined roles and granted the service account blanket access to claims data.
-What was missing: contextual evaluation of whether this access was required for this specific task, whether this user had treatment relationship with this patient, whether this was the minimum necessary information, and whether this action required human approval.
+What was missing: contextual evaluation of whether this access was required for this specific task, whether this user had a treatment relationship with this patient, whether this was the minimum necessary information, and whether this action required human approval.

 BI-era infrastructure assumed humans would apply judgment. **Agents need infrastructure that enforces the Permitted (P) need programmatically through dynamic authorization.**